 - fast curing polyurethane grouts cure within a few seconds of injection.
 Mudjacking grout can take days to cure to the point of taking traffic

 Polyurethane is a very resilient material which excels in dynamic loading environments.
 There are few dynamic loading environments more brutal than modular grade crossings.
-We use foams with bearing capacities starting around 7500PSF, which far exceeds the loads which crossings see, but is not prone to cracking and deterioration like cement-based grouts are in the same environment.
-The design life of polyurethane (100+ years) outlives the crossings themselves, yet the material is easily excavatable, which eases future work in the area.
+We use foams with bearing capacities starting around 7500PSF.
+They far exceed the loads which crossings see.
+Polyurethanes are not prone to cracking and deterioration like cement-based grouts are in the same environment.
+The design life of polyurethane (100+ years) outlives the crossings themselves.
+However, the material is easily excavatable, which eases future work in the area.

 Other Rail Applications For Polyurethane Injection